 Article | Last updated: 28/08/2013 | Ministry of Culture

-The Ministry of Children, Equality and Social Inclusion has the main responsibility for the work relating to the government's gender equality policy.
+The Ministry of Culture has the main responsibility for the work relating to the government's gender equality policy.
 The Ministry deals with gender equality in working life, women and power, and men and equality.
 It is a driving force in the work of developing a gender perspective in the national budget.

 CEDAW is the UN Convention on the Elimination of All Forms of Discrimination against Women.
 It was adopted by the UN General Assembly on 18 December 1979, entered into force on 3 September 1981 and has been ratified by 186 states.
 Norway ratified this convention on 21 May 1981.